 The process of self-validation is not an easy task.
 It needs a lot of practice to mind your thoughts and actions to make it valid.

-Internal Validation and External Validation
+Internal Self Validation and External Self Validation

 Internal Validation is the process of certifying one’s feelings from a personal point of view.
 It is a must for attaining self-validation.
 External validation means the process of stating one’s feelings and actions depending on how others judge us.
 It helps us in developing a positive self regard.
+Too much relying on external validation can affect mental health and make you vulnerable to self-doubt and criticism.

 A self validated person is confident.
 They can deal with life’s problems on their own.
 Usually, they do not depend on others’ views and conclusions to accept their thoughts and feelings.
 The qualities of a self validated person are as follows.